evolvedbinary/hsg-project-wiki/Setup.md

 1. To upload the file to eXist-db, select the `Tools` menu > `External Tools` > `upload-current-file-to-localhost`.
 A new tab will open at the bottom of the oXygen window, showing the results of the `upload-current-file-to-localhost` script.
 When you see `BUILD SUCCESSFUL`, close the tab.
 1. In your browser, (re-)load <http://localhost:8080/countries/afghanistan>, and you will see your change.
 Return to oXygen, undo your change (`Edit` > `Undo`), save the file, and select `upload-current-file-to-localhost` again.

-## Setting up oXygen's Data Source Explorer
+## Setting up oXygen's Data Source Explorer (localhost)

-1. Note: This is optional and used for opening files directly from the database.
+1. Note: This is optional and used for editing files already stored in the database on your local copy of eXist-db.
 The previous section provides a convenient method of uploading individual files to eXist-db.
 1. In oXygen, select the `Window` menu > `Show View` > `Data Source Explorer`.
 A new pane will open up, called `Data Source Explorer`.
 1. In this pane's toolbar, click on the small gear icon (its tooltip labels this icon as `Configure Database Sources...`).
 A `Preferences` window will appear.
 1. Under `Connection wizards` select `Create eXist-db XML connection`.
 Keep `Host`, `Port`, and `Libraries` unchanged, but modify the other fields as follows: